Denilson Costa

-Denilson Costa (born 10 June 1968, in São João de Meriti) is a Brazilian and naturalized Honduran football coach and former player.
+Denilson Costa (born 10 June 1968) is a Brazilian and naturalized Honduran football coach and former player.

 He is currently the second all-time top scorer in the Honduran Liga Nacional and was also the first to reach 150 goals.
 Now he is a teacher in Honduras.
-Costa along with Marcelo Ferreira are among the only naturalized Honduran nationals to have played for the Honduras national football team.
+Costa along with Marcelo Ferreira and Justin Arboleda are among the only naturalized Honduran nationals to have played for the Honduras national football team.

 Club career

 Born in Brazil, Denilson moved to Honduras in 1991 and made his league debut in September 1991 for Olimpia against Súper Estrella, scoring the only goal of the game.
 He spent his entire career in Honduras, except for short spells in Costa Rica with Limonense for whom he scored the fastest goal in Costa Rica's premier division history in December 1990 and Belén and in Guatemala with Heredia.
 He finished his playing career at Necaxa to become the club's manager a few seasons later.

 He played 481 matches is Honduran professional football, which is still a record.